RoRoche/AndroidStarter/architecture.md

 The advantages I see:

 * No need to write the redundant code of an adapter with its `getCount` methods and so on
-* A dedicated class to manage the view to display, that has more meaning that adapter one for me
+* A dedicated class to manage the view to display to, that has more meaning that adapter one for me
 * No more hand-handling of the _ViewHolder_ pattern
 * An easy binding in few lines in the worker class
 * Works well with Butter Knife